Kajee2002/My-To-Do-List/README.md

 # ToDoList Project

 ## Overview
-This project is a simple ToDo List application built using JavaScript.
-It allows users to add, delete, and mark tasks as completed.
+This project is a simple To-Do List application built using JavaScript.
+It enables users to add, delete, and mark tasks as completed.
+Additionally, tasks are stored locally to ensure they persist even after the page is refreshed.

 ## 🌐 Live Preview
 View the hosted site: [task-traker.netlify.app](https://task-traker.netlify.app/)